splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 .. _host-diagnostics-report-apm:

-Download a subscription usage report for hosts or containers
+Download a host and container diagnostic report
 ==============================================================

 For host subscription plans, you can download reports that show which hosts and containers are sending APM data over a specific minute.
 Use this report to identify which hosts and containers are contributing to your subscription usage.
 You can generate and download reports within the retention period for traces.
 See :ref:`apm-data-retention` for more information.